 These Barbecue Chicken Nachos at Baked by Rachel are a slightly lighter version of what can be a pretty sinful dish, and I love the flavor of barbecue sauce as opposed to salsa.
 Plus, these have bacon.
 Everybody’s happy.

-I love this super creative recipe for Philly Cheesesteak Potato Nachos that we found at Club Narwhal, one of our new favorite food blogs.
+I love this super creative recipe for Philly Cheesesteak Nachos that we found at Real Food By Dad.
 It’s a hearty version you’ll need to eat with a fork and knife, which means setting out plates and stuff—but then dinner is served.
 No need for tons of other food, which is a game changer for me.
 And perfect for you Eagles fans!

-Edited to add: It’s Stacie jumping in here.
-I never do this, but this idea for a game day Nachos Bar at What’s Gaby Cooking has me freaking out.
-It looks so fun, insanely delicious and is, ultimately, less work for the cook.
+This idea for a game day Nachos Bar at What’s Gaby Cooking looks so fun, insanely delicious, and is, ultimately, less work for the cook.
 Gaby offers up recipes for carnitas, guacamole, and even homemade chips, which I think are all worth it, especially if you plan to cook ahead.
 But this spread is worth it even if you rely on mostly store-bought.
 Just don’t skip the homemade cheese sauce.
 It’s quick and, homemade cheese sauce!